TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 + @candidstartup/react-virtual-scroll@0.3.0
 ```

 Annoyingly it worked first time.
 Either the error was something intermittent or somehow the way Lerna calls `npm publish` triggers the error.
 I was tempted to give up on `lerna publish` at this point.
 However, `npm publish` by itself isn't enough.
 It isn't idempotent.

 If you run publish again it will error because the package has already been published.
 That makes it painful to automate when working in a monorepo because only some packages may need publishing but `npm publish --workspaces` will try and publish all of them.
 Dealing with this is the value add that Lerna brings.

 I decided to try `lerna publish` again to see if the problem was an intermittent error with the sigstore backend.
 Of course as I had already published the `react-virtual-scroll` 0.3.0 package, Lerna refused to try publishing again no matter how I tried to force it.
-I need to create version 0.3.1 and trigger the publish via Build CI.
+I needed to create version 0.3.1 and trigger the publish via Build CI.

 {% include candid-image.html src="/assets/images/github/npm-publish-run-3.png" alt="Lerna Publish Fails a Third Time" %}

 It failed again, but back to the authentication error.
 Which is really weird.

 On [further reading](https://docs.github.com/en/actions/using-workflows/reusing-workflows) it seems that workflow dispatch is more like a subroutine call than triggering an independent workflow.
 There's lots of complex language explaining which bits of content come from the calling workflow and which from the called workflow.
+Maybe the resulting frankenstein combination has messed something up.

 I've also still got the problem where a publish failure results in failure of my Build CI workflow.

-# Publish Automation - Attempt 3
+## Attempt 3

 There's another way of chaining workflows.
+You can use completion of one workflow as the trigger condition for another.
+The first workflow doesn't need to know anything about the triggered workflow.

-You can trigger a workflow to run when another workflow completes.
-With this approach I can pull all the publishing related stuff out of the Build CI workflow.
-I also switched to calling Lerna directly rather than via an npm script so that I could tweak the command line without having to edit another file.
+ With this approach I can pull all the publishing related code out of the Build CI workflow.
+In fact, I just reverted it back to the way it was originally.
+Now all the conditional logic for triggering a publish is part of the publish workflow.
+The conditions are at the job level, so GitHub Actions can decide whether to skip the job without having to spin up a runner first.

 ```
 name: NPM Publish